Vascular dementia

 When should I see my doctor?

-See your doctor if you are worried about your memory or thinking.
-Also see your doctor if you are concerned you or someone you care for may have other symptoms of dementia.
+See your doctor if you are worried about your memory, thinking or other symptoms of dementia.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.